Category Archives: Hiking

 November 4,2010

-Fallen trees litter the way, probably some of the reason the creek breaches its banks on occasion.
+Fallen trees litter the way, probably one of the reasons the creek breaches its banks on occasion.

 “Yep, sure are, good job spotting them,” I say after a quick investigation of a small fern growing out of the side of the bank.
 Botany class is paying off!

 A stump has been smoothed by the water rushing by it on so many occasions.
-A tree fell overhead of the creek, a reminder of Hurricane Rita.
-Orangey, the cat leads the way.
+A tree fell over the creek, a reminder of Hurricane Rita.
+Orangey, the cat, leads the way.
 There are only a few puddles in the creek bed now, probably left over from the recent rain we received earlier this week.
-Just enough mud to leave behind a nice set of footprints from our neighbors the Raccoons.
+Just enough mud to leave behind a nice set of footprints from our neighbors, the Raccoons.

 Adam is all boy.
 He does this trick of hanging upside down from one of the fallen trees across the creek.
 Not to be outdone, Anna copies, monkey see, monkey do.
 Austin thinks his brother and sister are crazy.

 The high grass shows how long the ground has been dry.
 This area should be covered with water.
-Ahead lies a fallen tree that was here since we moved here, it is mostly rotten now.
+Ahead lies a fallen tree that has been here since we moved here; it is mostly rotten now.

 The little monkeys find the swinging vine and take turns swinging across the little gully as brother looks on with amusement.

 Dad finds a bucket washed down from the rains, so he takes advantage of it while he waits by our fence for us to catch up.
 Donkey also waited impatiently for us to cross the fence.
-He wants his family in the fence if he has to be in there.
-We cross into the pasture, being careful of the ornery donkey and head home.
+He wants his family on the fence if he has to be in there.
+We cross into the pasture, being careful of the ornery donkey, and head home.

 It was a very nice walk without ever leaving our land.